 The alternative mangrove walkway is outside Phang Nga town.
 If coming from Phuket, drive past the Phung Nga Hotel on Highway 4 until to reach the next T-junction which will take you to Krabi.
 Turn right at the intersection.
 The mangrove walkway will be scarcely 20 meters past the junction to your right.
 On the map it is located south of Highway 415.
 Pra Srinakarin Municipal Park is directly across from the site.

-Pros: Still the best site in Phang Nga for finding Mangrove Pitta, Brown winged Kingfisher and Black and Red Broadbill; very easy access from main highway; free entry to the national park; wide choice of accommodations and dining options nearby.
+Pros: Still the best site in Phang Nga for finding Mangrove Pitta, Brown winged Kingfisher and Black and Red Broadbill; Nature trail offers incredible access into the deep reaches of the inaccessible mangrove forest; very easy access from main highway; free entry to the national park; wide choice of accommodations and dining options nearby.

-Cons: Mangrove nature trail not completed; quiet on most days; mangrove park near Phang Nga town is severely encroached upon and very disturbed, making it a poor habitat for birds; pollution is rampant at both sites; target birds are not always present.
+Cons: Quiet on most days; mangrove park near Phang Nga town is severely encroached upon and very disturbed, making it a poor habitat for birds; pollution is rampant at both sites; target birds are not always present.

 Ao Phang Nga is not the thriving bird paradise it once was in the past, but it’s still the best site in Thailand for twitching the local mangrove specialties.
 Those who choose their timing wisely and arrive primed with persistence and an ample supply of patience will find themselves rewarded accordingly.